jcabi/jcabi-github/README.md

 ```

 There are many integration tests that check our classes against
-live Github accounts.
+live GitHub accounts.
 In order to run them, you should create
-a new Github OAuth access tokens
+a new GitHub OAuth access tokens
 ([how?][pat),
 and provide them in command line, like this: